aniketmondal1210/LeetCode-Odyssey/372. Super Pow/README.md

 ## Problem Statement

-Your task is to calculate ` a<sup>b</sup> mod 1337 `, where `a` is a positive integer, and `b` is an extremely large positive integer represented as an array of digits.
+Your task is to calculate `a^b mod 1337`, where `a` is a positive integer, and `b` is an extremely large positive integer represented as an array of digits.

 ---